 the grapes are

-Watching Proprietor and Vice President Joseph Herzog in a vineyard is to watch what happens when viticulture meets alchemy.
+To watch proprietor Joseph Herzog in a vineyard is to watch what happens when viticulture meets alchemy.
 He smells the air.
 Lets the soil sift through his fingers.
 Feels the sunlight on his face.
 Measures the temperature.
-Examines the place where the roots of the vine will seek the nutrition that produces the grape.
+Examines the place where the roots of the vine seek the nutrition that produces the grape.

 That grape comes home to a state-of-the-art winery in Ventura County, California.